C4E5G3/pages_bazClearances/content/en/_index.md

 {{< brick_intro >}}
 # Your Trusted Local Team
 If you are looking for a reliable property clearance service in and around Bournemouth, here at Baz's Clearances we merit your consideration.
-We are available on
-**07793 251 677** all reasonable hours.
-We are a small local team who are reliable, trustworthy and efficient.
+We are available on **07793 251 677** all reasonable hours.
+We are a small, well-accredited local team who are reliable, trustworthy and efficient.
+Follow this [LINK](https://bazclearance.co.uk/feedback/) to check our reputaton on our Feedback page.
-**"Brilliant"** and **"Perfect!"** are the kinds of compliments we like to hear, and indeed, often do!

 {{< button "Get in touch" "/get-in-touch/" >}}